pi0neerpat/snapshot-public-router/README.md

 ## Testing

-Send requests using the Postman the collection `snapshot.postman_collection`
+Send requests using the provided Postman the collection `Snapshot Public Router`

 ## Going to Production